mrkeuz/vlcsync/docs/vlc_setup.md

 `Vlcsync` assumes that `vlc` start with enabled "Remote control interface" (tcp) on address `127.0.0.42`

-This allows you to automatically look for running `vlc` instances by simply looking listening ports.
+This allows you to automatically find running `vlc` instances by simply looking listening ports.
 Each instance of the program will run on a random port, but with a unique address `127.0.0.42:*`

 You have next options how to configure `vlc` for this:

 - Run vlc from command line with option `vlc --rc-host 127.0.0.42`
-- Set via gui preferences (need restart `vlc` after save settings)
+- Set via gui preferences, suitable for Windows, tested on Win 10
+  (need restart `vlc` after save settings)

   ![Set address](vlc_pref_1.png)

   ![Enable interface](vlc_pref_2.png)

 In success case a program show you "Found instances" at start: